Theresa Christine 'Chris' Bryant

 Chris was preceded in death by her husband of 68 years, George Bryant, and her daughter, Mary Hill.

-She is survived by her children: Rita Ernce and her husband Pat of Lawton; George and his wife Danni of Seattle; Bob Bryant of Cache; Billie Jensen of Norman; and Terry Bryant of Lawton.
-And her grandchildren: Kristi Brandon of Lawton; Blake Hill of Maui; Rob Ernce of Lawton; Michael Bryant of Lawton; Bobby Bryant of Ardmore; Wes Hicks of Lawton; Jennifer Bryant of Seattle; Becky Neal of Roanoke, Texas; Angela Willingham of Rockville, Maryland; George Andrew of Seattle; Sarah Schettler of Moore.
+She is survived by her children: Rita Ernce and her husband Pat of Lawton; George and his wife Danni of Seattle; Bob Bryant of Cache; Billie Jensen of Norman; Terry Bryant of Lawton; her grandchildren: Kristi Brandon of Lawton; Blake Hill of Maui; Rob Ernce of Lawton; Michael Bryant of Lawton; Bobby Bryant of Ardmore; Wes Hicks of Lawton; Jennifer Bryant of Seattle; Becky Neal of Roanoke, Texas; Angela Willingham of Rockville, Maryland; George Andrew of Seattle; Sarah Schettler of Moore; two brothers: John Nix of Cyril and James Nix of Del City and dozens of beloved nieces and nephews.

 Chris always said she wanted a colorful funeral, so please feel free to wear vibrant colors and dress hats.